stephenlb/pubnub-mongo-pipe/blog.md

  3. Running the Pipe Daemon.
  4. Launching the Map Viewer.
  5. Finally inserting lat/long coords into MongoDB.
+ 6. Result is live-animated points on a map displayed on the iPhone.

 >The video will show usage of the MongoPubNubPipe gem.